Fraser Basin Council

 The Fraser Basin Management Board was created in 1992 to address some of the river management issues identified in the Fraser River Action Plan.
 The FBMB was composed of representatives from the four orders of Canadian government (federal, provincial, municipal and First Nations), along with those from the private sector and civil society.

-• created stronger connections among agencies
+• creating stronger connections among agencies

 • Salmon River Watershed Roundtable (Thompson/Salmon Arm)